-This guidance and policies are also used to moderate whether the SEND provision is at an appropriate level, e.g. SEND register or EHCP.
+This guidance and policies are also used to moderate whether the SEND provision is at an appropriate level, e.g. SEN Support or EHCP.

-When seeking to obtain an EHCP an application for an Education, Health Needs Assessment (EHNA) needs to be made to Oxfordshire County Council, it will then be decided at panel if an EHCP is to be in place.
+When seeking to obtain an EHCP, request for an Education, Health and Care Needs Assessment (EHCNA) needs to be made to Oxfordshire County Council.
+It will then be decided at panel if an assessment will be carried out and then if an EHCP is to be put in place.

-The DfE's Keeping Children safe in education should also be referred to when identifying and working with pupils with SEND.
+The DfE's Keeping Children safe in education and Working together to safeguard children - GOV.UK should also be referred to when identifying and working with pupils with SEND.